CLEANER: Self-Purified Trajectories Boost Agentic Reinforcement Learning: Implementation Details

 \section{Implementation Details}

-~ \paragraph{Training Configurations} Table~\ref{tab:hyperparameters} summarizes the hyperparameters for our reinforcement learning stage.
+~ \paragraph{Models and Training Datasets} For the RL phase, we utilize the open-source dataset from \citep{yu2025demystifying} which comprises a diverse mixture of 17k samples from DAPO-Math~\citep{yu2025dapo}, 4,902 math and 3,586 code samples from Skywork-or1~\citep{he2025skywork}, and 3k science problems from MegaScience~\citep{fan2025megascience}. \paragraph{Training Configurations} Table~\ref{tab:hyperparameters} summarizes the hyperparameters for our reinforcement learning stage.
 We employ different learning rates for models of varying scales: $2 \times 10^{-6}$ for the 4B model and $1 \times 10^{-6}$ for the 7B model.
 Although the maximum context window is set to $20{,}480$ tokens to accommodate long-horizon trajectories, the empirical average sequence length across our training data remains approximately $7{,}000$ tokens, ensuring computational efficiency without sacrificing context.

 \paragraph{Ablation on Key Parameters} The retry limit $K$ and similarity threshold $\gamma$ are critical for the \method{} framework.
 Through empirical validation, we found that $K=3$ offers an optimal balance between recovery rate and computational cost; values below $3$ lead to a noticeable drop in the recovery of successful trajectories, while values above $3$ yield diminishing returns.
 Regarding the similarity threshold $\gamma$, our method exhibits strong robustness across a range of values.
 However, we recommend a relatively high threshold (between $0.5$ and $1.0$) to ensure high-fidelity trajectory refinement, with $0.5$ being our default setting. \paragraph{Hardware and Compute Costs} All experiments were conducted on a single node equipped with 4$\times$NVIDIA H100 or 4$\times$NVIDIA H200 GPUs.
-For the Qwen2.5-4B model, the full training cycle takes approximately 4 days.
+For the Qwen3-4B model, the full training cycle takes approximately 4 days.
 Interestingly, training the Qwen2.5-7B model requires only 2 days.
 This is primarily due to our data filter process, where we filter out both overly simplistic and excessively difficult samples to focus the training on more informative trajectories.

 \paragraph{Evaluation Sampling Parameters} Table~\ref{tab:sampling} lists the specific decoding configurations used during the evaluation phase to ensure consistent performance comparison.